jon798/comfort/README.md

 # Notice

-This is based on an integration blueprint fomr @ludeus and is about me learning to use Github, VSCode, and write Home Assistant integrations.
+This is based on an integration blueprint from @ludeeus and is about me learning to use Github, VSCode, and write Home Assistant integrations.

 Don't expect anythign useful here for a long time!

 Jon.